-If square-wave demodulation is used, an analog switch selects the output of an inverting amplifier stage when the reference is below zero, and a non-inverting stage when the reference is above zero.
+If square wave demodulation is used, an analog switch selects the output of an inverting amplifier stage when the reference is below zero and a non-inverting stage when the reference is above zero.

 This technique has the disadvantage of detecting odd harmonics of the reference frequency in the input signal.
 This means that the user must take great care not only that there is no significant noise in the frequency band near the selected reference frequency, but also that there is no significant noise in the frequency bands near the odd harmonics of the selected reference frequency.

 For both analog demodulation techniques, there are gain and offset errors that are not constant with frequency and also drift with temperature and age.
-There are, in addition, the problems of switching and zero-crossing noise.
+There are, in addition, the problems of switching and zero crossing noise.

-The output of either PSD is then fed to an analog lowpass filter to remove the ac components.
+The output of either PSD is then fed to an analog low-pass filter to remove the AC components.
 The low-pass filter has gain and offset errors of its own, which also change with frequency and drift with temperature and age.
-In addition, the low-pass filter order, time constants, and roll-off slopes are fixed in hardware; cost considerations limit the selection of settings available.
+In addition, the low-pass filter order, time constants and roll-off slopes, are fixed in hardware and due to cost consideration, a limited selection of settings are available.